Paroxysmal Nocturnal Hemoglobinuria

 Structure

 PNH affects the blood at the cellular level.
 Red blood cells (RBCs) are responsible for carrying oxygen throughout the body.
 In PNH, the lack of protective proteins makes RBCs vulnerable to destruction.
-This destruction occurs both within blood vessels (intravascular hemolysis) and in organs like the spleen and liver (extravascular hemolysis).
+This destruction occurs both within blood vessels (intravascular hemolysis) and in organs like the and (extravascular hemolysis).

 Blood